 The Inclusion Support Officer can be contacted for advice and support at any time.
 They can provide advice and signpost additional resources.

-It is the parent/ carer’s responsibility to provide the curriculum and to meet any costs associated with this.
+It is the parent/ carer’s responsibility to provide the resources and to meet any costs associated with this.

 How does East Dunbartonshire Council stay in touch with Home Educating Families?